maupilia/SRT/sphinx/_build/html/_sources/before-obs.rst.txt

 Some checks need to be performed before starting the observations.

-On nuraghe-AS (active surface computer)
+On nuraghe-AS (active surface desktop)
 ------------------

 Check that the **active surface** is green (:numref:`srt_activesurface`).